 EMV plays another important role in terms of credit card data and security.
-The research shows that card security is working better, and the statistics are showing credit card fraud in the UK has been reduced by 32.5 percent since the introduction of the chip-based cards.
-Since the majority of Americans are concerned about their financial information being stolen, EMV cards are becoming a way to help alleviate this concern.
+The research shows that card security is working better; statistics show credit card fraud in the UK has decreased by 32.5 percent since chip-based cards were introduced.
+The majority of Americans are concerned about information being stolen.
+Thus, EMV cards are becoming a way to alleviate this concern.
 The technology implementation used in the chip is beginning to be used in other vulnerable credit areas as well, and we should see the decline of fraud continue — although it sure seems like one area of fraud gets fixed and the hackers are right there figuring out new and improved ways to cause trouble for commerce.

 Yet, according to research, it would be in businesses best interest to start considering the switch to new POS terminals that offer this technology because mobile payment volume in 2015 topped $214 billion with 150 million transactions handled daily by Visanet, which equates to more than 24,000 transactions per second, illustrating the real opportunity to sell more in this payments area.
-With 178 million people in the U.S. that have at least one mobile device, there is enormous potential for businesses that provide for mobile payments as well as mobile wallet features.
+There are 178 million people in the U.S. that have at least one mobile device.
+That’s enormous potential for businesses that provide for mobile payments as well as mobile wallet features.

 Another area of opportunity is the ability to accept and process payments in China.
 In 2014, $6.84 trillion payments from payment cards were processed in China with significant future growth predicted.
 It’s an area that many merchants and small businesses may want to take advantage of as part of their overall payments strategies.

-Check out the infographic below to learn more about how you need to start looking at the payment environment if you want to take advantage of this trend and achieve future business growth.
+Check out the infographic below to learn about how you can look at the payment environment to achieve future growth.